stefaniebutland/stefaniebutland/content/home/experience.md

   location = "Vancouver BC, Canada" date_start = "2008-08-01"
   date_end = "2014-04-01"
   description = """Embedded bioinformatician in the Hayden Laboratory.
-Wrote some good papers, but collaborations were the best part"""
+Wrote some good papers.
+Collaborations were the best part"""

 [[experience]]
   title = "Co-founder and organizer (volunteer)"